Do you protect your skin from the sun all year?

 5. A protection cover-up

 Cover yourself up with a T-shirt, hat or pair of 100% UV protection sunglasses, keep well hydrated and your skin moisturised.

 Try to avoid burning the skin.
 If you do calm the skin with a damp towel for 15 minutes, or ideally take a cool shower or bath.
 Pat dry (don’t rub) with a towel to minimise irritation.
 Moisturise your skin frequently, drink plenty of water and resist the temptation to pop any blisters as this can damage the skin and lead to scarring.

 Avoid sun beds at all costs if you want your skin to retain a youthful glow.

-“Everyone is different so book a complimentary in-depth consultation on preventing sun damage or to discuss treatment options to reduce the effects of the sun.
+“Everyone is different so book an in-depth consultation on preventing sun damage or to discuss treatment options to reduce the effects of the sun.
 These consultations are free so why not book a time that suits you at either of our London clinics in Kensington or Wimbledon?

 I run through the advanced skin care treatments options and benefits available at Eden Skin Clinics in this earlier article,” says Lorraine.

 The BAD advises you to keep an eye out for these possible signs: